2015-lizaiyang/webpack-cn/docs/configuration.md

 `wrappedContextRegExp = /.*/`, `wrappedContextRecursive = true`, `wrappedContextCritical = false`

-> Note: `module.wrappedContextRegExp` only refers to the middle part of the full RegExp.
+> 注意: `module.wrappedContextRegExp` only refers to the middle part of the full RegExp.
 The remaining is generated from prefix and surfix.

 Example: